Mechazo11/ros2_orb_slam3/README.md

 sudo ln -s /lib/x86_64-linux-gnu/libopencv_core.so.406 /lib/x86_64-linux-gnu/libopencv_core.so.4.5d
 ```

 NOTE 1: The above only persists until system is rebooted, I leave it to the user to decide on a more `permanent` approach then the one shown above.
+In my testing, this setting appears to be persist beyond one system reboot.

 NOTE 2: A permanent solution to the above is recompiling `g2o` library.
 I had made some changes to the `CmakeLists.txt` file for the `g2o` package shipped in the `Thirdparty` directory but it needs more work.
 Please open a Pull Request if you figure out how to rebuild `g2o` to link against OpenCV version available in a system (should be agnostic to Ubuntu 22.04 / Ubuntu 24.04 i.e. works with the installed version of OpenCV present in the system).